storybookjs/eslint-plugin-storybook/docs/rules/no-uninstalled-addons.md

 ## Rule Details

-This rule checks if all addons registered in `.storybook/main.js` are properly listed in the root package.json of your project.
+This rule checks if all addons registered in `.storybook/main.js` are properly listed in the root `package.json` of your project.

-For instance, if the `@storybook/addon-links` is in the `.storybook/main.js` but is not listed in the `package.json` of the project, this rule will notify the user to add the addon to the package.json and install it.
+For instance, if the `@storybook/addon-links` is in the `.storybook/main.js` but is not listed in the `package.json` of the project, this rule will notify the user to add the addon to the `package.json` and install it.

 As an important side note, this rule will check for the `package.json` in the **root level** of your project.
-You can customize the location of the `package.json` by [setting the `packageJsonPath` option](#configure).
+You can customize the location of the `package.json` by [setting the `packageJsonLocation` option](#configure).

 Another very important side note: your ESLint config must allow the linting of the `.storybook` folder.
 By default, ESLint ignores all dot-files so this folder will be ignored.
 In order to allow this rule to lint the `.storybook/main.js` file, it's important to configure ESLint to lint this file.
 This can be achieved by writing something like: